tirinox/aiothornode/README.md

 This is a simple Python library to access [THORChain](https://thorchain.org/) nodes.
 It is asynchronous and uses _aiohttp_.

+## Important

+v.0.0.21 is hotfix.
+Port 1317 was disabled, so it is an emergency upgrade to save this lib.
+More news will be later...

 Features:

 * Connecting to a seed service